 The 99.9% network and server uptime guarantee that we offer is, to some extent, a result of the electric power backup setup that we have in each of the 3 data centers in which we provide shared website hosting

-packages - in Chicago (USA), in London (UK), and in Sydney (Australia).
+packages - in Chicago (USA), in Coventry (UK), and in Sydney (Australia).
 If you purchase a new account to create or move your sites, it will be set up on a cutting-edge cloud platform that consists of a number of clusters dealing with your content.
 Every machine within the given cluster provides its own potent enterprise-class UPS to keep it up and running no matter what, until a number of power generators boot up and provide the required power for the entire facility to stay functional for many hours.
 You will not notice anything even in case there's an outage, due to the fact that our backup units could power all the devices and we shall not need to restrict the number of working web servers or the network equipment that deals with the traffic to your sites.